hmcfabfive/coconut-tutorial/Lazy_Lists.md

  		else: return fib(x-1) + fib(x-2)
 ```

-but since Python does not have lazy evaluation, what it is really doing is calculating every Fibonacci number up until n.
-A very inefficient approach to representing the Fibonacci numbers!
+Since Python does not have lazy evaluation, what this is really doing is calculating every Fibonacci number up until n.
+A very inefficient approach to the Fibonacci numbers!

-Another approach to Fibonacci numbers involves creating an infinite lists of iterators.
+Another approach to generating Fibonacci numbers involves creating an infinite lists of iterators.
 In Python, we can write a generator to do this:

 ```python
 	def fib():